 Just to recap, here’s the order in which we hung each frame.

 Don’t you love the gold frames?
 They look so stylish against the rose wall, don’t they?
 It’s that shabby chic style that is so elegant.
-The reason why I chose gold frames is simple, it was to enhance the brassy pulls of the dresser.
+The reason why we chose gold frames is simple, it was to enhance the brassy pulls of the dresser.
 By the way, this is an IKEA dresser that was originally fitted with plain drawer knobs that we switched out for more stylish ones.
 Do you like it?

 Accessorizing – the fun part

-I always say that a little touch of black adds sophistication and depth to any space, even if it’s a very small dose like with this black jewelry box.
+We always say that a little touch of black adds sophistication and depth to any space, even if it’s a very small dose like with this black jewelry box.

 Decorating with books is budget-friendly and they certainly look stylish.
 Stack them up and display them by showing the spine or the pages, either way is pretty!
 There are so many creative ways nowadays to display books.